pub struct Spacecraft {

 Expand description

-A spacecraft state, composed of its orbit, its dry and fuel (wet) masses (in kg), its SRP configuration, its drag configuration, its thruster configuration, and its guidance mode.
+A spacecraft state, composed of its orbit, its masses (dry, prop, extra, all in kg), its SRP configuration, its drag configuration, its thruster configuration, and its guidance mode.

 Optionally, the spacecraft state can also store the state transition matrix from the start of the propagation until the current time (i.e. trajectory STM, not step-size STM).